jmduke/site/posts/catalogs/antilibrary.md

 - Riddle of the Sands
 - The Satanic Verses
 - The Visible Hand
-- The Good Soldier Svejk
 - The MANIAC
 - Monetizing Innovation
-- The Trust
 - 1177 BC: The Year Civilization Collapsed
 - The Power Law
 - The Lever of Riches